Continuous Integration and Load Testing

 Tracking Test Results from Continuous Integration

-Finished tests will show up in the Activity Feed of your dashboard, alongside tests that were started manually by you and others on your team.
+Finished tests will show up in the activity feed on your dashboard, alongside tests that were started manually by you and others on your team.

 Examples of CI/CD Tools